Tubbz-alt/crypto-rainbow/README.md

 					Google (And most definitely the NSA) have broken SHA-1 (read using SHA-1 is for the weak).
 		Secondly,
 			Hashing isn't enough.
 Make sure you salt everything.

-**Please note that you are responsible for your own type checking.
-Otherwise we'll simply raise the error**

 ## Some Helpful resources to better understand the beauty of rainbow tables:
 * [Rainbow Tables by Kestas Kuliukas](http://kestas.kuliukas.com/RainbowTables/)